If you're concerned about anxiety symptoms, reach out for help. You don't have to deal with anxiety alone.

 Feel better

-Anxiety disorders are very treatable and you should expect to feel better again.
-The exact treatment will depend your own situation.
-In general, treatment will include some combination of the following:
+You should expect to feel better again.
+Your exact treatment will depend on your own situation.
+In general, treatment includes some combination of the following:

-Counselling or “talk therapy” help you understand your anxiety and learn skills to manage anxiety problems.
-A type of therapy called cognitive-behavioural therapy or CBT is a common and effective type of therapy, and it may be just as effective as medicine for less serious anxiety problems.
+Psychotherapy ("talk therapy") and counselling help you understand your anxiety and learn skills to manage anxiety problems.
+A type of psychotherapy called cognitive-behavioural therapy or CBT is a common treatment for anxiety and it may be just as effective as medication for mild and moderate anxiety problems.

 Medication

-Your doctor may prescribe medication if your anxiety problem is more serious or isn’t improving with other treatments.
+Your doctor may prescribe medication if your anxiety problem is more serious or doesn't improve with other treatments.
 The most common medications are antidepressants and anti-anxiety medications.
-Antidepressants are taken regularly to reduce symptoms over time.
-Anti-anxiety medicine quickly lowers some symptoms for a short period of time but are usually meant to be used only occasionally, when you really need extra help.
-It’s important to talk with your doctor about what to expect and follow their instructions as closely as possible.
-Be sure to tell your doctor about any herbal or alternative treatments you are using, too.
+Antidepressants are taken regularly, usually every day, to reduce symptoms over time.
+When you start taking an antidepressant, it may take a few weeks to see if it's working.
+Anti-anxiety medications quickly reduce some symptoms for a short period of time.
+Anti-anxiety medications like benzodiazepines are usually meant to be used occasionally, when you really need extra help.
+It's important to talk with your doctor about what to expect and follow their instructions as closely as possible.
+Be sure to tell your doctor if you take supplements (like vitamins, amino acids, or herbs).

 Support from others

-Anxiety problems can make you feel like you’re all alone.
+Anxiety problems can make you feel like you're all alone.
 Support groups are a great way to meet others and see what works for them.
-Talk to your doctor/counsellor for suggestions, or contact one of the organizations listed in the Learn More section.
-If you can’t find a support group in your community, you can also find support online.
-A lot of campuses are also starting mental health clubs.
+Talk to your health care team for suggestions or contact one of the organizations listed in the Learn More section.
+Many support groups take place online.
+Many campuses also offer support groups or mental health clubs.

-Self-care is exactly what it sounds like: little things you can do every day to take care of yourself.
-Self-care doesn’t have to be big or complicated to make a difference.
+Self-management is exactly what it sounds like: little things you can do every day to take care of yourself.
+Self-management doesn't have to be big or complicated to make a difference.
 We have some suggestions listed below.
 You can also talk to your doctor or other mental health professional for more ideas.

 Try to get enough sleep every night.
-It’s hard to feel good when you’re tired!
-You can find tips to get a good night’s sleep at www.heretohelp.bc.ca/wellness-modules.
-If you often can’t sleep well, talk to your doctor or mental health professional.
-Sleep problems are a common concern for people who experience a lot of anxiety, so it’s important to build good sleep habits.
+It's hard to feel good when you're tired!
+You can find tips to get a good night's sleep at www.heretohelp.bc.ca/wellness-modules.
+Sleep problems are a common concern for people who experience anxiety, so it's important to build good sleep habits.
+It's normal to have trouble sleeping once in a while, but it's a good idea to talk to your doctor, nurse practitioner, or mental health care provider if you often have sleep problems.

-Try to be active every day—especially if you don’t feel like it!
+Try to be active every day.
 Many people find that physical activity helps them cope with anxiety and boosts their mood at the same time.
 Even a short walk every day can make a big difference.

-Try to find healthy ways to relax.
+Find healthy ways to relax.
 Learning how to turn down the volume of anxious thoughts or feelings—just for a short time—is a huge part of managing anxiety.
-It might sound impossible if you’re very anxious right now, but with a little effort and practice it’s a realistic goal for everyone.
-You can try listening to music, watching a funny video, going for a walk outside, practicing your faith, or whatever helps you.
-There are apps and websites to help you try relaxation skills like meditation and mindfulness, such as www.keltymentalhealth.ca/breathr and www.headspace.com.
-See www.heretohelp.bc.ca/wellness-modules for more tips on mindfulness and stress management. -
+It might sound impossible if you're very anxious right now, but with a little effort and practice it's a realistic goal for everyone.
+You can try listening to music, going for a walk outside, spending time on a hobby, practicing your faith, or whatever helps you.
+There are apps and websites to help you practice relaxation skills like meditation and mindfulness, such as www.keltymentalhealth.ca/breathr and www.headspace.com.
+See www.heretohelp.bc.ca/wellness-modules for more tips on mindfulness and stress management.

 Learn more